WHAT IS A PERSONAL INJURY?

 HOW DOES GIMENEZ & CARRILLO, LLC.
 GET PAID?

-Our legal fee usually amounts to 40% of the total amount of benefits we recovered from your insurance company on your behalf.
-In most cases, however, we are able to require the insurance company to pay our legal fee in addition to also paying your benefits.
+In most cases, we are able to require the insurance company to pay our legal fee in addition to also paying your benefits.
 If the amount of the court ordered fee equals or exceeds the contingency fee, than you receive all of your benefits without any portion being deducted for legal expenses.

 MY INSURANCE COMPANY KEEPS ASKING FOR MORE INFORMATION.
 SHOULD I GIVE IT TO THEM?